Filling Out Your Whiskey Shelf

 This is your sweeter sipping bourbon.
 Rye tends to impart spicy or floral notes.
 The less rye you have in the mash, typically the sweeter the bourbon will be.
 Exchanging the rye for wheat often results in a sweeter bourbon as well.

-My favorites: Buffalo Trace, Col. EH Taylor Small Batch, Rebel Yell 10 year single barrel, Weller 12 year, Henry McKenna 10 Year Single Barrel.
+My favorites: Buffalo Trace, Col. EH Taylor Small Batch, Rebel Yell 10 Year Single Barrel, Old Weller Antique, Maker’s Mark 46, Henry McKenna 10 Year Single Barrel, Bakers 7 Year.

 Slot 3: The High Rye